llali/generator-azuredatastudio/generators/app/templates/ext-colortheme/vsc-extension-quickstart.md

 ## Make changes
 * You can relaunch the extension from the debug toolbar after making changes to the files listed above.
-* You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.
+* You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the SQL Operations Studio window with your extension to load your changes.
 * When editing workbench colors, it's easiest to test the colors in the settings under `workbench.colorCustomizations` and `workbench.tokenColorCustomizations`.
 When done, run the `Generate Color Theme From Current Settings` command to generate an updated content for the color theme definition file.

-## Adopt your theme to Visual Studio Code
+## Adopt your theme to SQL Operations Studio
 * The token colorization is done based on standard TextMate themes.
 Colors are matched against one or more scopes.
 To learn more about scopes and how they're used, check out the [theme](https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers#_adding-a-new-color-theme) documentation.

 ## Install your extension
-* To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+* To start using your extension with SQL Operations Studio copy it into the `<user home>/.sqlops/extensions` folder and restart SqlOps.
-* To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.
+* To share your extension with the world, read on https://github.com/microsoft/sqlopsstudio/wiki/Getting-started-with-Extensibility about publishing an extension.